monsoonmaelstrom/book2/book2.md

 “Nothing good like…?”

 “I don’t know,” I shrug.
 “Probably Dairuvar will invent some reason to make incursions on Avonare or Leira.
 I imagine that Oulanen will either remain neutral or join Dairuvar.
 My money is on the latter.
 Then Avonare and Firgasu will join together against them.
-Leira polity may join them, or it may stay neutral.
+Leira polity may join Avonare and Firgasu, or it may stay neutral.
 My money is again on the latter unless Dairuvar chooses to move against Leira, which is probably why they’ll choose Avonare.
 I don’t know what that will mean for Branton, Corriven, or the Army of the Allied Polities though.
 I’m not great with all that… treaty stuff.
 You probably know more about it than I do.”

 “So you think there will be civil war?”